 - You want to have more than one analytics tool at your disposal – you want to check if there are any discrepancies between reporting in Google Analytics and other platforms.

 - You are seeking features that GA doesn’t have – after all, every organization has its own unique needs.

-And sometimes it’s worth going the extra mile to provide your users with enhanced levels of security and transparency, so they’re not scared to share their personal details with you.
-First-party data is one of the biggest assets in every marketer’s arsenal.
-We’ve written a lot about this in the following blog posts:
+Sometimes it’s worth going the extra mile to provide your users with enhanced levels of security and transparency, so they’re not scared to share their personal details with you.

 Piwik PRO vs. Google Analytics Comparison

 Fortunately, there are many analytics platforms available on the market that make a great alternative to GA.
 One of them is Piwik PRO.

 If you’re interested in our product, you’d probably like to know how it compares with Google Analytics.
 That’s why we’ve created this detailed comparison of the two packages.
 Feel free to download it and dive deep into nearly 100 technical aspects of the tools, including: